tabiosg/big-two/README.md

 ---

-## Rules
+## Documentation

-One can view the rules for the game [here](https://github.com/tabiosg/big-two/blob/documentation/rules/README.md).
+One can view the rules for the game [here](https://github.com/tabiosg/big-two/blob/main/rules/README.md).

+One can view the source code documentation [here](https://github.com/tabiosg/big-two/tree/main/src/README.md).

 ---